0xbythesecond/Azure-Cloud-Detection-Part-2-Getting-Data-into-Sentinel/README.md

  <summary>

-  ### Gettings Data Into Sentinel
+  ### Part 2: Gettings Data Into Sentinel

  </summary>

-After the Sentinel Deployment, if we go to the incidents tab on the left we see that we don’t have any incidents currently as there is no data being fed into sentinel.
+After the Sentinel Deployment, if we go to the incidents tab on the left we see that we don’t have any incidents currently as there is no data being fed into Sentinel.
 Next, we are going to utilize data connectors and create a data collection rule to bring in data from our Windows 10 VM.

 <p align="center"> <img src="https://i.imgur.com/mvi2hj1.png" height="70%" width="70%" alt=" Select Add button"/></p>